JoshuaSledden/DuckSim/README.md

 As a result we now have a class/subclass structure that is runtime dynamic with little code re-use and less side effects when we go in to add or edit function.

+### Additional points of learning
+There would be an additional level of improvement that could be made where we remove setting a new concrete behaviour type to the duck on its initialisation.
+This would allow it to be more dynamic when creating new ducks.

 ## References
 https://www.amazon.co.uk/Head-First-Design-Patterns-Object-Oriented/dp/149207800X/
 https://www.tutorialspoint.com/design_pattern/strategy_pattern.htm